 Sometimes when you own an older boat you get to experience one of those “antique road show” moments.
-That’s exactly what happened to me when I googled our boat’s name and found an artifact of her prior racing history.
+Last November I googled our boat’s name and found an artifact of her prior racing history.
 Destiny Comes on Strong is an article that I found in a 1970 issue of Motor Boating Magazine…

 On the day that Destiny was surveyed, I had the pleasure of meeting Mike Currie who was the prior owner of Destiny II.
 Mike is the architect of Destiny’s restoration and had spent a fair amount of time researching Santana 37 history.